anreut/webpack-react-starter/README.md

-# 📦 Webpack React Starter
+# 📦 Webpack React Starter - TypeScript edition

-This is my personal Webpack config starter for React projects.
+This is Webpack config starter for React + TypeScript projects.
 There are two Webpack configs for `development` and `production` modes.
 Feel free to use it and modify it to your needs.

 ## Features
 - React 16
 - Babel 7
 - Webpack 4
+- TypeScript support
 - Hot Module Replacement
 - Custom HTML template